TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

    - Hold **Ctrl** (Windows) or **Command** (Mac) to compare multiple categories simultaneously.

-#### Understanding Outcomes from Using a Slicer
-A slicer enhances analysis by enabling:
-- **Category-Specific Insights**: Observe trends for specific product categories.
-- **Comparative Analysis**: Compare how multiple categories contribute to monthly sales.
-- **Strategic Marketing**: Align campaigns with categories that perform well during specific months.

-#### 🧠 Insights and Applications

-Analyzing monthly sales data ensures businesses can:
-- **Plan Ahead**: Align inventory and staffing with seasonal demand.
-- **Optimize Campaigns**: Launch promotions during high-demand months.
-- **Drive Revenue**: Focus resources on periods of peak performance.

 #### 8.6.4 🍕 ***<ins>Analyzing Sales by Pizza Size</ins>*** 🍕